AndrewCRichards/TetriPiSense/README.md

     python /home/pi/tetripisense/run_game.py

 assuming `run_game.py` and `tetripisense.py` are in the directory above.
+When you finish playing you can shutdown the Pi cleanly by turning it upside down briefly which will initiate a `shutdown`: The SenseHat's accelerometer is checked to see if the Hat is upside-down and calls `shutdown` if so - but only during the `Press joystick` (`run_game.py`) loop, not during games.

-Also note that this will be running `run_game.py` and `tetripisense.py` with administrator privileges which is poor practice.
+Note that this approach will run `run_game.py` and `tetripisense.py` with administrator privileges which is poor practice.